lnhbonnie/daily-os-momentum-outcome-map/README.md

-# daily-OS-momentum-outcome-map
+# Daily OS + Momentum Outcome Map

-**Productivity Map** is an Airtable-based operating system that turns scattered tasks into visible momentum paths.
+**Productivity Map** is an Airtable-based operating system that turns tasks into visible momentum paths.

 **Problem:** Most task tools flatten work into isolated to-dos.
 They show what to do, but not what the task unlocks next, how it connects to a larger outcome, or why it is worth starting now.